ritsu/mindustry-notifier/README.md

 If Windows notifications aren't being triggered, Focus Assist is probably turned on, which silences all Windows notifications.
-Windows tends to automatically enable this feature when it detects that you're gaming.
+Windows automatically enables this feature when it detects that you're gaming.
 To enable the notifications, you'll have to [turn off Focus Assist](https://support.microsoft.com/en-us/help/4026996/windows-10-turn-focus-assist-on-or-off)